 Having a headphone-out is pretty much standard for amplifiers these days, but especially because of the tiny dimensions of this Danelectro Honeytone, it almost feels like a headphone amp, particularly when worn on a belt.

 It was powered by a single 9V battery, which we got a good six hours of use out of.
 As with most battery-powered amps, an AC adapter is available for a separate purchase.
 So, if you are looking to use it at home, you can always invest in the adapter to save money on batteries.

 Verdict: The Danelectro Honeytone N–10 is an absolute riot to play.
 It’s extremely inexpensive and delivers some great tones, which seem even better when you consider the price.
 We found it to be well-made and well-appointed, given the confines of the unit’s small size.
 It would make a great first practice amp for somebody just getting into electric guitar or a fantastic travel amplifier if you plan on taking your practice out on the road.

 - Belt clip

 If you need a Powerful amp/PA for jamming, street performances, or just practice at home, this is the ultimate choice.
 It offers the controls of a full featured amplifier and Will run for several hours on AA batteries alone.

-On top of all of this, it also featured Roland’s COSM modeling technology.
-It had voicings for an acoustic simulator, which allowed us to get a relatively authentic sounding acoustic tone from an electric guitar, plus A clean voice, which was incredibly crisp and articulate.
-There was a crunch Setting, which gave us some nice mild to moderate overdrive for a great rhythm tone, and a lead setting, which delivered high gain/borderline distorted tones.
+On top of all this, it also featured Roland’s COSM modeling technology.
+It had voicings for an acoustic simulator, which allowed us to get a relatively authentic-sounding acoustic tone from an electric guitar, plus a clean voice, which was incredibly crisp and articulate.
+There was a crunch setting that gave us some nice mild-to-moderate overdrive for a great rhythm tone and a lead setting, which delivered high gain/borderline-distorted tones.

 - Requires just 8 AA batteries